tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 > immediate feedback while taking the viewpoint of the consumer of the API, rather
 > than only as it's author.

-First rule of testing in React: component tests aren't unit tests, they're integration tests.
-I will die on this hill.
-React component tests are Integration tests.
-Period.
-Full stop.
+Let's use a React JavaScript/TypeScript project as an example here to be concrete about some approaches.

-If you want good unit tests in your React project, it presupposes that you extracted code out of your React layer so it can be separately designed and tested.
-I'll go further and say you should intend to pull as much logic out of your React layer as possible.
+If you want good unit tests in your React project, it presupposes that you extracted code out of your React (UI) layer so it can be separately designed and tested.
+I'll go further and say you should intend to pull _as much logic out_ of your React layer as possible.
 Do it 'til it hurts.
 This includes pulling logic and code out of Components, Hooks, and Context Providers.
-With the logic outside of React, you can truly _unit test_ it and focus on making a good design and modeling of your problem domain.
+With the logic outside of your React UI layer, you can truly _unit test_ it and focus on making a good design and modeling of your problem domain.
 Again, your goal with unit tests of this code is more than to just verify the behavior.
 The tests are also helping you refine your API and providing scenario based documentation for the code under test.

-Your React Component tests, which you're writing with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and trying to model after real user interactions (right?!), are your integration tests and that's where you can do your real verification of features and low-key user flow verification.
+Your React Component tests, (which you're writing with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and trying to model after real user interactions, right?!), are your integration tests.
+This is where you can do serious verification of features and basic user workflow verification.
 Remember, the goal here is to see how things interact, so you want to mock some things, but not everything.
 Remember, these aren't unit tests.
-You shouldn't be intending to test a component in total isolation.
+You shouldn't be intending to test a UI or system component in total isolation.
+Instead, your goal should be verifying this component with as many of it's collaborators as possible, is behaving as intended.

-Instead, your goal should be verifying this Component with all of it's collaborators is behaving as intended.
+End-to-end tests are an excelelnt tool for validating the application as a whole, especially during important checkpoints such as pre- or post-deploy.

-End-to-end tests I'll just mention briefly as a good tool for validating the application as a whole, especially during important checkpoints such as pre- or post-deploy.
-These tests shouldn't mock hardly anything.
+These tests should rarely mock anything.
 They are probably written in Selenium or Cypress.
-Don't try to test too much with these tests because they are slow to write and to run.
-Use them for broad strokes verification of key workflows.
+They are high-fidelity, but very slow, brittle, and finicky.
+Don't overinvest your testing here as they are slowest to write and slowest to run, but don't neglect them either, because they provide the richest set of data.
+Use them for broad strokes verification of a few key workflows.

 ### Enrich Developer Experience (DevEx)